 Here is a good starting point.
 I’ve borrowed this from other developer posts and it seems to be a good list.

-Create a tslint.json file in same folder as your gulpfile.js and package.json and add the following code to it.
+Create a tslint.json file in the same folder as your gulpfile.js and package.json and add the following code to it.